“You hear it here and there, in inns and whorehouses.”

-That said, there are a few scant references in a story or two that women have been oppressed to the level of broodmare or erased from history.
+The few times we see woman as broodmares is in the rare story that deals with incest.
+There are a few scant references in a story or two that women have been oppressed to the level of broodmare or erased from history.
 Bitterblooms is one such story where the main character, a female named Shawn is oppressed in her clan by the incest promoting Creg.
 It is only after Creg dies, that the clan progresses and incest is dropped.
 The other story is Dying of the Light where we hear about the great accomplishments of females in history that have been rewritten to be male-centric.
 Gwen Delvano, the main female protagonist who works for an academy, is the one to expose these lies.
 However, in both of these stories we see the lies, the exposure, and the taking back of oneself in feminist ways.

 There are many theories in the fandom about who Tysha was, or could be in the current story, and if Tyrion actually got her with child at some point.
 These are all interesting bits of speculation, but for this post I am focusing on the the current and future story and where it will take Tyrion, and eventually this Essos arc of the bigger picture.